Same Old Story: Every Monkees Fanfic Ever Written

 “Lissen, you’re a nice girl.
 You don’t need to worry about that.”

 “Mike!”
-I repeated urgently, “If you know something, you have to tell me!”
+I repeated urgently, “If you know something, you need to tell me.”

 I could feel tears forming in my eyes.
 “How long do I have?”
 I asked quietly.

 Mike shook his head resignedly.
 “Could be a few years, could be a few minutes.”

 I nodded silently.

 “Hey.
 We’re gonna find a way out of this, okay?” he assured me.
 “We’ll make sure you stay here until we can get out.
 Both of us.”

 I nodded.
 “I’m okay.”

 “Come on, guys, we need to rehearse,” Peter said, tuning his bass.
 The other Monkees got up on the bandstand and started getting ready.
 I sat on a chair in the living room.

 “Any requests?”
 Mike asked.
 I smiled and started to open my mouth.
 “Not that one,” he said.

 Movin’ fast and movin’ slow